Bai Ling: Personal life

 On February 14, 2008, Bai was arrested at Los Angeles International Airport for shoplifting.
 Bai stated it was an "emotionally crazy" day due to the breakup of a relationship, and was ordered to pay a fine and penalties after pleading guilty in March 2008 to disturbing the peace.

 In a 2009 interview, Bai claimed that she is from the Moon, where her grandmother lives.
 "I'm not really in reality.
 I'm in my own universe and my mind is a million miles somewhere else", she stated, further explaining: "Why I feel like I come from the Moon is because my mother told me I was found somewhere".
 She believes that when she looks up at the Moon, she can often spot her grandmother there, still living in her childhood home.

 In 2011, she appeared in the fifth season of the VH1 reality television series Celebrity Rehab with Dr. Drew, which documented her recovery from alcohol addiction.
-Bai is openly bisexual.
 In a 2011 interview regarding her public image and troubles over the years, she stated:

+When Bai first came to the United States, before she became fluent in English, she was initially confused by people asking if she was bi (as in bisexual), as the word is homophonous with "Bai".
+After the miscommunication was clarified, she subsequently affirmed that she is bisexual and that gender is not relevant to who she is attracted to.